Connected St Andrews

 The aim of the Connected St Andrews project is to build strong community and neighbourhood connections before an emergency, which help people to manage better during and after an emergency like a storm or bushfire.

 Let's discover and make use of our local strengths, skills and resources to make St Andrews and surrounding areas more connected and better prepared.

 Sign up for regular project updates

-To find out more visit Connected St Andrews Project Grants.
+To find out more about the prior grant rounds visit Connected St Andrews Project Grants.

-Congratulations to the following projects that have already received funding:
+Congratulations to the following projects that have received funding:

 - Community Bushfire Safety Expo

 - Community on the Move Project